CheapMeow/LoopCube/README.md

 It is a gamejam achievement which theme is loop

-Made in Godot, using temlpate: https://github.com/BenjaminNavarro/godot-template-2d
+Made in Godot 3.5.1, using temlpate: https://github.com/BenjaminNavarro/godot-template-2d

 ## Tutorial